Ryuko Hira: Social contributions

 In October 2019, Hira hosted the foundation stone ceremony for the Sri Sathya Sai Sanathana Samskruti - Spiritual Centre, as a project to promote further cultural exchanges between India and Japan, at Tsumagoi Resort - Sai No Sato.
 The project was hosted in collaboration with the Sri Sathya Sai Organization in Japan.
 The ceremony was attended by the chief guest, President of India, Ramnath Kovind, First Lady of India Madam Savita Kovind, Ambassador of India to Japan Sanjay Kumar Verma, Minister of Land, Infrastructure, Transport, and Tourism Kazuyoshi Akaba, and Suzuki Motor Company Chairman Osamu Suzuki, amongst others.

 Ryuko Hira alongside President of India Ramnath Kovind, First Lady of India Madam Savita Kovind, during the foundation stone ceremony for the Sri Sathya Sai Sanathana Samskruti in Japan in October 2019.

 Ryuko Hira with the Dalai Lama during his visit to Okinawa Prefecture in November 2009.

 Prime Minister of India P.V.
 Narasimha Rao with Ryuko Hira during the Inauguration of Sri Sathya Sai Institute of Higher Medical Sciences in November 1991.

-In July 2023, the Sai Hira Global Convention Centre was inaugurated by Prime Minister of India Narendra Modi, in presence of the Governor of Andhra Pradesh Abdul Nazeer, at Prashanti Nilayam, Puttaparthi, Andhra Pradesh.
+In July 2023, the Sai Hira Global Convention Centre was inaugurated by Prime Minister of India Narendra Modi, in the presence of the Governor of Andhra Pradesh Abdul Nazeer, at Prashanti Nilayam, Puttaparthi, Andhra Pradesh.
 During the inauguration, the Prime Minister spoke on the potential and significance of the convention centre, his connection to Sri Sathya Sai Baba, and specifically mentioned his close relationship with Ryuko Hira during his address.
-Hira was felicitated and honored during the ceremony by the Sri Sathya Sai Central Trust for his contributions to the Sathya Sai Community.
-The Prime Minister's official website reports, 'The Convention Centre donated by philanthropist Shri Ryuko Hira is a testament to the vision of promoting cultural exchange, spirituality, and global harmony.'
+Hira was honored during the ceremony by the Sri Sathya Sai Central Trust for his contributions to the Sathya Sai Community.
+In 2023, the Sai Hira Global Convention Centre was inaugurated at Puttaparthi in Andhra Pradesh, India, following a donation from Hira.